CenturyLinkCloud/PublicKB/Security/getting-started-with-fortinet.md

 ### To Request a Credit for the Service Task Fee

-Request a credit on your account to re-imburse any expense to deploy the partner template.
+Request a credit on your account to reimburse any expense to deploy the partner template.

 Please copy and paste the email below and send it to [ecosystem@ctl.io](mailto:ecosystem@ctl.io).